 Under the guidelines of FRAQMD, projects are considered to have a significant impact on air quality if they reach emission levels of at least 25 pounds per day of reactive organic gases (ROG), 25 pounds per day of nitrogen oxides (NOx), and/or 80 pounds per day for PM10.
 ROG and NOx are ingredients for ozone.
-Also, FRAQMD has established a significance threshold of 130 single-family homes, which is the number estimated to generate emissions of 25 pounds per day of ROG and 25 pounds per day of NOx.
-For PM10, it is estimated by FRAQMD that 4,000 homes must be built in order to reach the 80 pounds per day threshold.
+Also, FRAQMD has established a significance threshold of 800 acres of parkland to reach the aforementioned significant levels.
 The proposed project is below the FRAQMD thresholds.
 However, FRAQMD does recommend the following construction phase Standard Mitigation Measures for projects that do not exceed district operational standards: